MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-upgrade.md

 -   In the Session Management snap-in for the Web Management Console, all of the session host machines should be listed.
 Be sure that each machine is set to allow new web client sessions.

-At this point, you can allow users to sign in to the Microsoft Dynamics GP web client installation.
+At this point, you can allow users to sign in to the [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation.

 ## Client machine update steps

-To ensure that the updated Microsoft Dynamics GP web client is working properly, you should perform the following steps on each of the client machines that access the web client.
+To ensure that the updated [!INCLUDE[prodshort](../includes/prodshort.md)] web client is working properly, you should perform the following steps on each of the client machines that access the web client.

 1. Clear the Internet Explorer browser cache.
 This helps to ensure that the updated application and help files are being used for the web client.